dpsspatial/Installation-Instructions/ST_Routed_Distance.md

     $function$
     ;

-Notes:

-- The function includes the exclude_value parameter, giving the ability to omit types of streets/lines in the routing.
-Be default, 'ferry' lines are excluded.
-Using this parameter is outlined below;
 - The URL to the OSRM server points to the DRIVING profile, you can also other profiles such as WALKING, etc.

 ### Create ST_Routed_Line()